The History of Chatbots

 Conversational Chatbot AI

-These conversational AI chatbots use natural language processing and leverage semantics to understand the context of what a person is saying.
+Because of these important differentiating features, conversational AI chatbots provide a greater user experience through the use of natural language processing and leverage semantics to understand the context of what a person is saying.

 Conversational AI Examples